jpatrick5402/jpatrick5402/README.md

 Currently, I'm studying to attain a degree in computer science and cybersecurity from Liberty University.

-Also, I work as a full-time help desk analyst at the University of Rochester.
+Also, I work as a full-time service desk analyst at the University of Rochester.

 I’m interested in robotics, embedded systems, machine learning, and everything that has to do with computers.
 I'm currently seeking any jobs that allow me to grow as a developer.